Good for the Heart?

 Alcohol is detoxified by the liver, which involves a liver enzyme called alcohol dehydrogenase, but when you consume more alcohol than this enzyme can handle the liver will instead metabolise the alcohol to chloral hydrate, also known as Mickey Finn drops, which knocks you out.
 Normally alcohol is metabolised to acetaldehyde by an enzyme called acetyldehyde oxidase, and, from there, to harmless chemicals that can be excreted from the body.
 But if you overload this second enzyme you end up with too much circulating acetaldehyde.
 This very acidic and toxic substance leads to ketoacidosis – what we commonly refer to as a hangover: namely headache, nausea, mental and physical tiredness, and aching muscles.

 Acidosis occurs when the blood has become too acid, in this case through the toxic metabolites of alcohol.
 Acidosis is a cause of premature ageing and osteoporosis and can lead on to other disease states.
 It is a frequently reported finding in excess alcohol consumption.
-The liver enzyme responsible for detoxifying alcohol depends on a good supply of antioxidant nutrients, especially vitamin C. Yet, even before alcohol gets to the liver it has negative effects in the gut where it acts as an intestinal irritant.
+The liver enzyme responsible for detoxifying alcohol depends on a good supply of Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… nutrients, especially What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+Yet, even before alcohol gets to the liver it has negative effects in the gut where it acts as an intestinal irritant.
 This increases the risk of increased intestinal permeability, which in turn increases the risk of allergic reactions to absorbed particles of incompletely digested food and to the ingredients within the alcoholic drink itself.
 For this reason, many beer and wine drinkers become allergic to yeast.
 About one in five people, on testing, have this sensitivity.

 In addition, wine drinkers may become sensitive to sulphites, which are added to grapes during the winemaking process to control their fermentation.
-Sulphites are also found in exhaust fumes, and the liver enzyme that detoxifies sulphites is dependent on molybdenum, a trace element that is frequently deficient in the diet.
+Sulphites are also found in exhaust fumes, and the liver enzyme that detoxifies sulphites is dependent on What it does: Helps rid the body of protein breakdown products, strengthens teeth and may help reduce the risk of tooth decay, detoxifies the body…, a trace element that is frequently deficient in the diet.
 Organic, sulphite-free wines and champagne are better for you, the latter of which has the added bonus of being yeast-free.

 Alcohol Destroys Nutrients

 There is little question that alcohol acts as an ‘anti-nutrient’.
 Although some forms of alcohol (such as stout or red wine) do deliver a few nutrients, alcohol itself is a potent destroyer of these same nutrients.
 It also affects your nutrient intake by disturbing the digestion and absorption of food, and suppressing appetite.
-Chronic alcohol consumption leads to multiple deficiencies of nutrients, including B vitamins, vitamin C, magnesium and zinc.
-Having alcohol with a meal also reduces the amount of zinc and iron you absorb from your food.
+Chronic alcohol consumption leads to multiple deficiencies of nutrients, including B vitamins, vitamin C, What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress….
+Having alcohol with a meal also reduces the amount of zinc and What it does: As a component of red blood cells, iron transports oxygen and carbon dioxide to and from cells.
+Also vital for energy production…. you absorb from your food.

 Alcohol irritates your intestinal tract, making it more permeable to undigested food particles, and increasing the chances of an allergic reaction to substances in both the food and the alcohol.
 This is why many beer and wine drinkers become allergic to yeast.
 Wine drinkers may also become sensitive to sulfites, which are added to grapes to control fermentation.
 Better choices include organic, sulfite-free wines and champagne – the latter of which has the added bonus of being yeast-free.
 As well as increasing intestinal permeability, alcohol wreaks havoc on intestinal bacteria.
 It has been reported to convert gut bacteria into secondary metabolites that increase proliferation of cells in the colon, initiating cancer.